 Tinker trays can be filled with a multitude of different items; natural, found, scrap and man-made.
-You can theme them to fit in with a topic of interest or simply collect natural items from your outdoor area – whatever you fill your tinker tray with, the children will find lots of uses for the items.
-The tray itself can be as simple as a cutlery holder, egg box or cupcake tin, but I do have a fondness for the large wooden tray photographed below.
+You could theme them to fit in with a topic of interest or simply collect natural items from your outdoor area.
+Whatever you fill your tinker tray with, the children can find lots of uses for the items.
+The tray itself could be as simple as a cutlery holder, egg box or cupcake tin.
+I have a fondness for this particular large wooden tray.

 Why I love tinker trays

 - They are great for introducing loose parts.
-If you are looking at introducing loose parts freely within your continuous provision but are afraid of the mess or risks they pose, then opt for a tinker tray to begin with.
+If you are looking at introducing loose parts freely within your continuous provision and are afraid of the mess or risks they pose, why not opt for a tinker tray to begin with?

-- They provide a wealth of sensory experiences; think about the different textures, scents and sounds that will be experienced through tinkering, especially with natural items.
+- Tinker trays provide a wealth of sensory experiences.
+Think about the different textures, scents and sounds that will be experienced through tinkering, especially with natural items.